 Let’s get started by following these 10 steps I have simplified:

 Notice: The titles marked with two colors:

-- BLUE are the ones you should follow.
+- BLUE is the one you should follow.

 - RED are points of interest and explanations.